Bombardier Transportation GmbH, Berlin, Germany

 At the headquarter for Central and Eastern Europe in Henningsdorf Bombardier has installed a center for virtual design and engineering, supported by Imsys, German provider of advanced visualisation solutions.
 Core piece of the many visualisation facilities is a Powerwall with a maximum of performance data.

-- Reliability: you switch it on and the tracking works
+You switch it on and the tracking works.

 - 4 x BARCO F85 WUXGA

 - Input devices: ART Flystick3 with ART Headtracking